cfoellmann/translation-toolkit/readme.txt

 * Bugfix: admin ajax url not longer lowercase completely, only "same origin policy" parts lowercased, stops function on installions with uppercased folder names.
 * Bugfix: false positive XSS vulnerablities handled anyway, all reported vulnerability requires always an admin login (admin permission) to be useable and are all false positive.
 * Bugfix: last 4 plugin versions damaged the backward compatibility downto WordPress version 2.5 and has been repaired to support also this old versions of WordPress again
+* Bugfix: show writing indicator during long time write operations of large mo files.
+* Bugfix: *.po files writen with refreshed revision date automatically
+* Bugfix: re-scan process refreshes the Product-Id-Version field of *.po file
-* Bugfix: small visibility adjustments
+* Bugfix: minor visibility adjustments

 = Version 1.99.19 =
 * Bugfix: pot file indicator writes unstructured content and blocked new language creation